 The Freedom trail is a 2.5-mile walk through historic Boston.
 It takes you through all the major sites and monuments.
 To see all the sites on the trail, expect it to take up most of your day.
 Given all the walking that’s involved, I would make this the only activity of the day.
-You’ll want to take your time and see all the sites.
+You’ll want to take your time and see all the sites thoroughly.
 After all, Boston has a very long history.
 It may be “super touristy,” but it does an amazing job of presenting the history of one of America’s oldest cities.

 Boston Public Gardens

-Walk around the Back Bay – The end of the park meets Boston’s back bay, our version of New York’s SoHo and West Village.
-This is where Boston’s elite and wealthy live and nearby Newbury Street is our Madison Avenue, with lots of expensive shopping.
+Walk around the Back Bay – The end of the park meets Boston’s Back Bay, our version of New York’s SoHo and West Village.
+This is where Boston’s elite and wealthy live, and nearby Newbury Street is our Madison Avenue, with lots of expensive shopping.
 The pretty brownstones and tree-lined streets make for a peaceful, leisurely stroll.
-Stop at the park on Commonwealth Ave to sit and watch the people and cars go by.
+Stop at the park on Commonwealth Ave. to sit and watch the people and cars go by.

 Lunch on Boylston – Move towards Boylston Street and eat lunch out on the patio of one of its many restaurants.
-If you want to spend a bit more money, eat on Newbury Street.
+(If you want to spend a bit more money, eat on Newbury Street.)
 Stephanie’s is good for both food and emptying your wallet.
 Snappy Sushi has great lunch specials, and Kashmir has delicious (and spicy) Indian food.

 Museum of Science – At the end of the riverfront is the Museum of Science.
 If you aren’t too tired, check out the museum and the Omni Theater inside.
 Though many of the exhibits are for kids, it’s still one of the best museums in the country.
-Their outer space exhibit is outstanding.
+The outer space exhibit is outstanding.

 Explore the North End

 The historic North End is the heart of Boston’s Italian community.
-You’ll hear just as much Italian as you will the Boston accent.
+You’ll hear just as much Italian as you will Boston accents.
 In the morning, you’ll see little Italian grandmas shopping while the grandpas have their morning espresso.
 It’s almost like being in Italy.
 You’ll find the best gelato outside of Italy here.

 Over 260 acres of free public space are open from sunrise to sunset.
 There are running trails, gardens, open lawns, and tons of flowers from all over the world.
 Relax among the plants and take a step back from the fast pace of the city.
 This place is much quieter than the Public Gardens and offers a wider variety of plant life.
 They also have a great bonsai tree collection.

-Take a Free Tour of Harvard
+Take a free tour of Harvard

 Hang out in Harvard Square

+When you’re finished, wander around and experience Harvard Square’s eclectic offerings.
+There are a lot of good street musicians to listen to.
+(Tracy Chapman got her start here.)
 See the mix of life in Harvard Square.
 Walk around, stroll into used bookstores and coffee shops and watch artists, vagabonds, locals, and college students mingle.
 There are some cool little shops in “The Garage.”